pytorch/pytorch/docs/source/jit_language_reference_v2.rst

      -
    * - ``chr()``
      - Partial
-     - Only ASCII character set is supported
+     - Only ASCII character set is supported.
    * - ``classmethod()``
      - Full
      -